Chapter One: The Spark I Thought I’d Lost

 You can still make something beautiful — on your terms.

-That’s what Hana’s Bijou is here for.
+That’s what Hana’s Bijou was created for.

 Want to create a piece that tells your story?